lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 - Activate your Insight Model
 First practice the steps to familiarize yourself with the commands and then do the exercise.

+You can associate an Insight model to a business process implementation in Integrations.

-Mapping milestones involves identifying execution points that best represent when a milestone has been passed.
+To associate a model to a business process implementation in Integrations, you must map milestones to Integrations actions, in collaboration with a Business/User Analyst who defines the milestones in Insight.Mapping milestones involves identifying execution points that best represent when a milestone has been passed.

 As part of the mapping process you must also define extraction criteria for the unique instance identifier.
 Extraction criteria define the rules to extract information from runtime messages, and is expressed using XPath expressions.
 Before you can activate a model, the extraction criteria must be defined.
 ### How to Map a Milestone